Why adopt from HOPE?

 Her fate changed for the better when Mr. Aziz, a kind Muslim man who worked in that area, brought her to HOPE’s attention.
 With the fosterers and volunteers’ love and patience, Harper is now a changed dog.
 She is much happier and clearly enjoys the new lease of life given to her.
 After the rescue, Harper went through two more unfortunate episodes that threatened to take her away from us – a chest infection due to the haze, and a blockage in her stomach, but she braved them all, valiantly and admirably, just like a warrior.
 Since then, her health condition has improved a lot, though she is still wobbly and unable to control her pee and poo.
 She has been attending regular hydrotherapy and acupuncture sessions to help build muscles and stimulate her nerves.
 She is now able to walk for a few minutes unaided.

-She is a year old, and is a bundle of joy to all those who have had the good fortune to meet her.
+Harper is 9 years old and a bundle of joy to all those who have had the good fortune to meet her.
 She is sweet-natured, fun-loving and as playful as can be.
 We hope to find someone who can give her a loving home and the proper care that she deserves.
 Would you be that someone?

 * Approximately 20 kg